Mirror Neurons – The Neuroscience of Leadership

 This is not an ordinary image; not because it includes Barack Obama and David Cameron, two credible leaders, but because of how Cameron’s facial expressions and body language reflect that of Obama.
 The seriousness on Obama’s face is perfectly reflected in Cameron’s facial expressions.
 You see how Obama and Cameron both look almost identical.
 It seems they are experiencing the same emotions while communicating.

 Cameron is mirroring Obama because their brain circuitry is making them experience a shared reality.
 Possibly, mirror neurons are at work here while Obama speaks with Cameron.
 Mirror neurons, an interesting discovery of behavioral neuroscience, instantly create a shared experience by mimicking the emotions of the other person whenever a person detects an emotion.
 It’s often said that a smile is contagious, mirror neurons explain the rationale behind one person’s smile spreading smiles all over.
 An effective leader is successfully able to establish rapport with his/her followers.
 Daniel Goleman refers to this rapport as ‘resonance’, something which emerges unconsciously owing to mirror neurons.
 In the image, mirror neurons are contributing to the identical expressions and body language of Barack Obama and David Cameron.
-Mirroring of emotions leads the follower and leaders to develop rapport which contribute to the effectiveness of a leader.
+Mirroring of emotions leads the follower and leaders to develop rapport which contributes to the effectiveness of a leader.

 The concept of mirror neurons emerged from Neuroleadership, a field involving the application of findings from neuroscience to the field of leadership.
 Neuroleadership focuses on providing empirical behavioral insights and explanations.
 Making use of brain imaging, this field lets us ‘see’ leaders’ emotions by mapping their brain activity in contrast to observing the behavioral manifestations of emotions or self-reports which might not be accurate predictors.